 The Pros of a 2-2-5-5 Schedule

-One of the most significant advantages of a 2-2-5-5 schedule is its consistency.
+One of the most significant advantages of 2-2-5-5 children’s schedules is its consistency.
 Under this routine, parents don’t have to worry about what time of year they’ll have their child or have to guess which week to schedule that doctor’s appointment.
 Instead, they already know because it’s always the same.

 Parents using this schedule also like that it’s: